 Easter traditions are very deeply ingrained in the social life of the people of Hungary.
 They are both religious and secular, and sometimes are intertwined.

-Egg painting is one of the oldest Hungarian traditions at this season, and continues to be a part of their traditions in Hungary today.
+Egg painting is one of the oldest Easter traditions.
 The beautiful ornamental eggs are decorated with flower motifs, traditional Hungarian embroidery designs or with more simple geometrical designs.
 Red is a very popular color for decorated eggs and symbolizes the blood of Christ.
 Eggs can be ceramic, porcelain, wooden, or fragile real eggs.

 The Easter bunny is also a part of the secular celebrations.
 Children receive baskets of eggs and chocolate bunnies as treats, similar to our American secular tradition.